epicweb-dev/config/docs/decisions/001-reset.md

 ## Decision

-We'll create a `reset.d.ts` file and consumers will have to include it in their `includes` manually.
+We'll create a `reset.d.ts` file and consumers will have to import it in their project manually.

 ## Consequences